An overview of assistive technology

 For some people, a tablet or smart device will be a replacement support

 A replacement support must be related to your disability.
 It replaces a current support in your plan.
 It isn’t an extra support.
-You need apply for a replacement support.
-You can only buy this support if we approve in writing.
+You need to apply for a replacement support.
+You can only buy this support if we approve it in writing.

 This page current as of